FrankBlood/CNN_LSTM/Record.md

    11. BatchNormalization
    12. Dense(sigmoid)

-4. ./log/cnn\_rnn\_tmp\_1: same as the third one but add dropout and normalization to every cnn layer The config's details:
+5. ./log/cnn\_rnn\_tmp\_2: same as the second one but add dropout and normalization to every cnn layer The config's details:
    1. Embedding file: vectors.bin
    2. Embedding dim: 300